An SQL text by Erland

 Don't get me wrong, table-valued parameters is still a valuable addition to SQL Server even when read-only when you want to pass structured data from the client.
 In my article Arrays and Lists in SQL Server, I discuss a whole bunch of methods to do this in SQL 2005 and earlier.
 Table parameters could make history of all of them.
 But this article is about passing data between stored procedures.

-This week, I have been working with designing a set of interfaces in our system where read-write table-valued parameters would be very very useful to make this is a truly scalable solution.
-(Since this is for SQL 2005, I will have to use process-keyed tables no matter what.)
+The week I originally wrote this article I had been working with designing a set of interfaces in our system where read-write table-valued parameters would be very very useful to make this is a truly scalable solution.
+(As I had to support SQL 2005, I had to use process-keyed tables no matter what.)

 First a short background of the business problem: clients of a brokerage firm may place orders to buy fund units.
 Commonly when you buy funds, you buy for a given amount, for instance €1000.
 At some point during the day, the brokerage firm makes a cut-off and aggregates all orders for one or more funds, and sends a total order to the fund company.
 At the same time the order amount is withdrawn from the client accounts and paid to the fund company.
 A few days later, the fund company confirms the transaction and informs the broker how many units he received and at which price.
 These units are then deposited into the client accounts.